Preparing for The Super Bowl - February 7th, Hour 2

 It's not a field goal.

-The field goal is a good thing.
+The field goal is to get it.

-But to me it is a goal on the field.
+It's a goal on the field.

 It's worth one.